refractionPOINT/lce_doc/docs/dr.md

 It is possible to store some pieces of state on a per-sensor basis for the lifetime of a sensor (single boot).
 This state is called "variables".
 Variables have a name and a set of values associated with them.
 Values can be associated with a variable name at run-time using the `add var` (and `del var`) response.

+The `add var` action supports an optional `ttl` value which is the number of seconds the value should be set for, like `ttl: 3600`.

 Other rules may then use the values in a variable as part of the detection component.